wmeimg2005/dreamtime/README.md

 ## Community

-Join the community of people who use the project either for entertainment or development purposes, you can get valuable help or create interesting discussions to improve the future of PepeNude:
+Join the community of people who use the project either for entertainment or development purposes, you can get valuable help or create interesting discussions to improve the future of DreamTime:

 - [Discord](http://bit.ly/32nnbdb)